Azure/azure-powershell/src/ManagedServiceIdentity/README.md

   - where:
       subject: UserAssignedIdentityAssociatedResource
     set:
+      preview-announcement:
         preview-message: This is a preview version of the Associated Resources feature.

   # END